t54-labs/t54-labs-docs/docs/SDK & API References/api-schema-endpoints.md

 metadata:
   robots: index
 ---
-This page provides a high-level walkthrough of the most important TLedger API endpoints and how they map to common agent workflows.
-For full schema details and exhaustive endpoint documentation, please refer to the API Reference.
+This page provides a high-level walkthrough of the most important tLedger API endpoints and how they map to common agent workflows.
+For full schema details and exhaustive endpoint documentation, please refer to the [API Reference](https://docs.t54.ai/reference/payment-create_payment#/).

 # Authentication